Shubhabk/storm-nowcasting-synthetic/README.md

 This repository contains only the **core variable definitions** and **training pipeline** used in the synthetic storm nowcasting experiments.
 No full report or data files are included.

+There are three scenarios for synthetic storm data generation, each containing two experiments (six data-generation and training/results notebooks in total)

 ### Key Variables (Targets & Main Features)

 | Variable           | Description                                    | Unit      |